Class: Wx::PRT::Printout

 Returns the associated preview object if any.

 If this printout object is used for previewing, returns the associated Wx::PRT::PrintPreview.
-Otherwise returns NULL.
+Otherwise returns nil.
 The returned pointer is not owned by the printout and must not be deleted.

 #get_title ⇒ String Also known as: title